poojitha-rachuri/moengage-documentation-mcp-server/README.md

    - Check that the MCP server is running
    - Verify configuration syntax

-## 📝 Important Notes

-**MCP servers are designed for local IDE integration, not web hosting.** The HTTP server is provided for Replit compatibility but the primary use case is running the MCP server locally with your IDE.

 ## 🎯 Usage Examples

 Once configured, you can ask your AI assistant: